ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • A Job Description is used externally for recruiting.
 It summarizes the role responsibilities and requirements of the job for potential candidates.
 It also outlines practical job details such as job location, full or part-time, travel requirements, education required, hourly or salary, commission, or bonus.

 • A Job Scorecard (employee scorecard) is used internally for interviewing candidates and coaching existing employees.
-The Scorecard sets expectations around job scorecard KPIs and results expected.
+The scorecard sets expectations around job scorecard KPIs and expected results.
 It also serves as the framework for managers and their direct reports to rate performance.
 It is a coaching document that helps identify opportunities for development and improvement.
 It can be used quarterly, annually, or whenever a manager needs to discuss performance with a direct report.

-Below are the key areas of the Employee Scorecard Template:
+Below are the Critical Areas of the Employee Scorecard Template:

 Purpose of This Job: